Ali Almimar: A Personal Profile

 I am a person who appreciates fine art.
 A few years ago while in the Dubai International Airport, I saw a huge mural painting depicting Arabian horses dwelling in their native desert that was breath taking.
 I studied the details of each of the horses in amazement.
 I said to myself that whoever painted this has a great knowledge as to how an Arabian horse should look.
 I scanned the enormous piece of art for the name of the artist--it was Ali Almimar.

 My visits to the UAE were repeated and eventually I got the privilege of meeting this young artist who had captured my admiration and respect.
 On several occasions, I visited him at his home and studio, as well as attended his exhibitions wherever they were.
 In addition, I am proud to say that we became very close friends and I feel privileged to have many of his paintings adorning my home.
 Besides Ali, there are only two other modern era artists who are able to detail the Arabian horse in the way that I see it.
 However, Ali's style is more to my taste.
 His choice of colors and portrayal of horses integrated in their natural habitat is remarkable.
-His paintings are so inspiring and rich--they simply enrich my thoughts and heart.
+His paintings are so inspiring--they simply enrich my thoughts and heart.

 Ali had to leave his country (Iraq) with his family when the Gulf war broke out and moved to the UAE.
 There his work became well known and art collectors sought to acquire pieces.
 He became a well-deserved celebrity.
 Then, a few years ago, he and his family moved to Canada where he now resides.
 Fortunately, we still have the pleasure of seeing him frequently in our part of the world.
 As a person, Ali is great gentleman and a dear friend.
 He is a modest, cultured, extremely talented artist and a great human being as well.
 I absolutely consider Ali to be one of the best painters in history who portrayed Arabian horses.